sidatasciencelab/SCI_skunks/intern_docs/intern_doc_rml.md

 ### 3.3 Creating a conda environment in the envs folder on the SD card without specifying the python version
 **Description:**
 The following steps describe how to create new conda environments in the SD card.
-However, as mentioned in the section 3.1 and 3.2 description, this seems to only work when you create an environment without specifying the python version you'd like to put in this environment.
-By default, the version installed is python 2.7.
+However, as mentioned in sections 3.1 and 3.2.
+This only works when you create an environment without specifying a python version different from python 2.7.
+By default, the version installed with this conda version is python 2.7.

-1.Make sure you are in the correct directory where Miniforge is installed.
+1. Make sure you are in the correct directory where Miniforge is installed.

   '''
   cd /home/ucsboep/miniforge-pypy3